MrHedmad/kerblam/docs/src/tutorial/run_containers.md

 You can write dockerfiles for both `make` and `sh` pipes.
 Kerblam! configures automatically the correct entrypoint and arguments to run the pipe in the container.

+Read the ["writing dockerfiles for Kerblam!"](dockerfiles.html) section to learn more about how to write dockerfiles that work nicely with Kerblam! (spoiler: it's easier than writing canonical dockerfiles!).

 For example, you can have the following Dockerfile:
 ```dockerfile